VenciFreeman/VenciFreeman/README.md

 ### Hi there

-- Now this account is mainly for Intel internal projects use, so there will not be too many public commits.
-There are also some repos during my university career on this account, which have stopped maintenance.
-They should all be free to use, but cooperation projects may need to check the license;
+- This account is primarily for Intel internal projects, so there will not be many public commits.
+There are also some repositories from my university days that are no longer maintained.
+They should be free to use, but please check the license for the collaboration repositories;
-- If there are questions, you can contact my private email (vencifreeman@outlook.com), but please expect few responses, thanks for understanding;
+- If you have any questions, you can reach out to my personal email (vencifreeman@outlook.com), but please expect infrequent or no responses since these projects are from several years ago, thanks for your understanding;
-- In general, I am a hardware-biased engineer now.
-I’m currently working on Intel server platform development, mainly on FPGA/CPLD development, so I use Verilog/SystemVerilog heavily.
-I also write some C/C++/Python scripts, but mostly for interests;
+- In general, I'm a hardware-focused engineer currently working on Intel server platform customized solutions.
+My work mainly involves FPGA/CPLD solutions, power sequence details, server platform design methodologies and implementation, and system debugging on both hardware and firmware.
+So I frequently use Verilog, and also write some C/C++/Python scripts, mostly out of interests.
-- I’m currently learning server platform design methodology and the code implementation of various firmware (CPLD, BIOS, BMC, etc.).